powerwolf543/Swift-MVP-Sample/README.md

 # Swift-MVP-Sample

-It's a iOS simple project that how I implement `MVP` (Model-View-Presenter) and `Clean Architecture` in Swift.
+It's an iOS simple project that how I implement `MVP` (Model-View-Presenter) and `Clean Architecture` in Swift.

 ## Requirements